 What are the disadvantages?

-It can take time to learn how to use the diaphragm correctly.
+- It can take time to learn how to use correctly.

 Anything else I should know?

-The correct size needs to be known and you need to replace it if you gain or lose more than 3kg (7lbs), have a baby, miscarriage or abortion.
+- You may need a different size if you gain or lose more than 3kg (7lbs), have a baby, miscarriage or abortion.